najmus-sakib-hossain/dx-www/crates/vscode-dx-serializer/README.md

 ## Features

 - **Dual Format**: Edit human-readable format while storing token-efficient LLM format on disk
+- **Human Format V2**: Flat TOML-like structure with full key names and Unicode tables
 - **File Support**: Handles both `.dx` extension files AND files named exactly `dx` (no extension)
 - **Syntax Highlighting**: Full TextMate grammar for DX files
 - **Auto-Save Compatible**: Grace period prevents saving incomplete code during typing
 - **Real-time Validation**: Immediate syntax error feedback with actionable hints
 - **Smart Quoting**: Automatic quote selection for strings with apostrophes and special characters
-- **WASM Performance**: Rust-compiled WebAssembly core with TypeScript fallback

 ## How It Works

 When you open a `.dx` file or a file named exactly `dx`:
 1. The extension reads the LLM format from disk
-2. Transforms it to human-readable format for display
+2. Transforms it to human-readable V2 format for display
 3. You edit the readable format in the editor
 4. On save, it transforms back to LLM format for storage

 This gives you the best of both worlds:
-- **Humans**: Beautiful, readable, TOML-like format with Unicode tables
+- **Humans**: Beautiful, readable, flat TOML-like format with Unicode tables
-- **LLMs**: Token-efficient sigil-based format (37% smaller than TOON)
+- **LLMs**: Token-efficient sigil-based format (4.8× better than JSON)
 - **Git**: Compact diffs, efficient storage

 ### Format Example